Elisabeth KeeganProgram Administrator for International Research

-Elisabeth Robles supports the USAID Agricultural Knowledge, Learning, Documentation, and Policy (AKLDP) projects and Resilience Learning Project (RLP) in east Africa.
+Elisabeth Keegan supports the USAID Agricultural Knowledge, Learning, Documentation, and Policy (AKLDP) projects and Resilience Learning Project (RLP) in east Africa.
 As the focal contact for all administrative and coordination functions for the AKLDP and RLP projects, Elisabeth works closely with project coordinators in the field and with Feinstein’s administration support team in the U.S..
 She is in charge of monitoring contract deliverables and ensuring that the field programs receive the materials and funding they need to do their work successfully.

-Elisabeth holds a B.A in geography from California State University in Long Beach and an M.A. in sustainable international development from the Heller School for Social Policy and Management at Brandeis University.
+Elisabeth holds a B.A in Geography from California State University in Long Beach and an M.A. in Sustainable International Development from the Heller School for Social Policy and Management at Brandeis University.

 Originally from San Diego, Elisabeth has lived in the Boston area since 2013.

 Elisabeth joined the Feinstein International Center in May 2016 and is based in Boston, MA.

 The Agriculture Knowledge, Learning, Documentation and Policy Project (AKLDP) has been awarded $730,000 by USAID Ethiopia to continue its work providing collaborative learning and coordination support across the USAID Feed…Read More

 Feinstein Research Projects